-The top 25 poutine in Toronto by neighbourhood
+The top 30 poutine in Toronto by neighbourhood

-The top poutine by neighbourhood in Toronto is the stuff Canadian dreams are made of.
+Poutine in Toronto is the stuff Canadian dreams are made of.
 We can't seem to get enough of these oozing piles of fries, gravy, and cheese (or something like it), and even more so when they're covered in something decadent and unconventional.

 Feel like an absolute beast by devouring two whole pounds of hand-cut fries from Hogtown Smoke smothered in three types of cheeses, pepper gravy and pulled pork.

-You’ll find some of the most authentic Quebecois poutine coming out of NomNomNom Poutine, the longtime food truck fave at Market 707.
+You’ll find some of the most authentic Quebecois poutine coming out of NomNomNom Poutine, the longtime fave at Market 707.
 Homemade cheese curds, gravy from Quebec, and options to throw on some Montreal smoked meat — yum.